Nothing keeps kids busy during downtime like a good book. We’ve got book reviews for some great reads for kids and teens (and little ones too)!

 The summer may be over, but kids always need a good book on their night table.
 And throughout the summer, Y. Berman, a high school senior, has been reviewing books for young readers and teen/adult fiction.
 Some are old and some are new, but all were definitely books that our reviewer enjoyed.
 As a bonus, Between Carpools staff has added reviews of picture books for our youngest fans.
-And, as usual, we invite you to comment with some of your favorites and we’ll see if they make the cut for the Between Carpools recommended reading list!
+And, as usual, we invite you to comment with some of your favorites and we’ll see if they make the cut for the Between Carpools best reads!

 Sender Zeyv is widely considered the best of the frum authors and this is definitely his best book.
 Historically accurate, somewhat melodramatic, and rich in detail, it offers a well balanced view of slavery, racism and the human condition (both Jewish and secular) in the early- to mid-18th century.